TANGO-Project/self-adaptation-manager/README.md

 START_OF_DAY,EQ,SET_POWER_CAP,WARNING,0,0,POWER_CAP=1000
 ```

-This command would can be tied to an CronEvent such as: 1,START_OF_DAY,0 0 08 ? * MON-FRI *.
+This command can be tied to a CronEvent such as: 1,START_OF_DAY,0 0 08 ? * MON-FRI *.
 Triggering a start of day event, this therefore allows the power cap to be adjusted to schedule during the day.

 The REDUCE_POWER_CAP, INCREASE_POWER_CAP increment and decrement power by 10W by default.
 This can be changed by adding the parameter POWER_INCREMENT, such as POWER_INCREMENT=100.
 These commands together therefore allow for greater flexibilty in adjusting the power cap during the day.

+The command RESELECT_ACCELERATORS allows for the ability to redeploy the application and use different accelerators.
+It has the parameters,RANK_BY and KILL_PREVIOUS.
+RANK_BY allows an applictions configuration options to be ranked by either ENERGY or TIME.
+The default of which is to rank by energy.
+The second parameter KILL_PREVIOUS is either true or false and indicates if the previous job should be cancelled or not.
+The default is false.

 All rules may have time constraints specified as parameters, these cover aspects such as the START_TIME, END_TIME and DAY_OF_WEEK, to which the rule is applicable.
 An example of these parameters are given below, which restrict a rule to Monday to Friday, 9am to 5pm: